-Clerk explained the temporary permit for The Enterprise Town Clerk the business can operate under the Enterprise and Grill.
-The business can operate under the existing tavern gar and the Town needs to issue a temporary permit tavern gar and the Town needs to issue a temporary permit for 120 par and the transfer of ownership for the tavern license is in the days. and the hearing for the new application is May 23, 1996 at process and the name and a motion to issue The Enterprise Bar 7:00 crill a Town License as a temporary permit for 100 parts of the Enterprise Bar 7:00 p.M.
-Town License as a temporary permit for 120 days to and Grill ander the existing tavern license.
-Seconded by Jerrie operate.
+Clerk explained the temporary permit for The Enterprise Town Clerk Chip business can operate under the Enterprise and Grill.
+The business can operate under the existing tavern Bar and the Town needs to issue a temporary permit tavern par and Grill.
+Bar and the Town needs to issue a temporary permit for 120 license The transfer of ownership for the tavern license Bar and the transfer of ownership for the tavern license is in the days, and the hearing for the new application is May 22 days, and the hearing for the new application is May 23, 1996 at process and the near made a motion to issue The Enterprise Bar process and the near made a motion to issue The Enterprise Bar 7:00 p.M. a Town License as a temporary permit for 100 7:00 p.M.
+For License as a temporary permit for 120 days to and Grill a under the existing tavern license.
+Seconded by Jerrie operator.
 Vote was unanimous.